 Landscape of DNA methylation of pre-cancerous benign lesions

 We profiled DNA methylation at the single-base level for 18 LGA, 22 HGA, and 20 normal tissues.
 We found significant genome-wide DNA methylation differences among normal, low-, and high-grade adenoma (Figure 1A and 1B).
 Compared to normal tissue, LGA had genome wide hypo-methylation (P = 5.2x10-5, rank sum test) which was even lower in HGA (P = 3.7x10-6, compared with normal, rank sum test, Figure 1C).
 Methylation levels of all target sites in the array demonstrated the known bimodal distribution in normal, LGA, and HGA (Figure 1D), and the amount of fully methylated sites of lesions decreased with increasing degree of malignancy (right peak, Figure 1D; Figure 1E).
-Almost all DMSs in LGA compared to normal tissues kept at least an equivalent methylation level if not higher than in HGA and cancer.
-The 209 significantly hyper-methylated sites in LGA were further hyper-methylated in 22 HGA and 504 cancer samples collected from public databases (Figure 1F), and hypo-DMSs had a diametric tendency (Figure S1) suggesting that DNA demethylation may occur very early in precancerous lesions.
-Over 60% of DMRs that were observed in both LGA (71.4%, 314/440) and HGA (61.9%, 4,213/6,805) were hypo-methylated compared to normal tissues (Figure 1G, Table S1-2).
-However, with LGA as the reference, most DMRs observed in HGA were hyper-methylated (76.0%, 660/868) (Figure 1G, Table S3).
+Almost all DMSs in LGA compared to normal tissues kept at least an equivalent methylation level if not higher than in HGA and cancer (Figure S1).
+The 209 significantly hyper-methylated sites in LGA were further hyper-methylated in 22 HGA and 504 cancer samples collected from public databases (Figure 1F and S2, Table S1), and hypo-DMSs had a diametric tendency (Figure S3) suggesting that DNA demethylation may occur very early in precancerous lesions.
+Over 60% of DMRs that were observed in both LGA (71.4%, 314/440) and HGA (61.9%, 4,213/6,805) were hypo-methylated compared to normal tissues (Figure 1G, Table S2-3).
+However, with LGA as the reference, most DMRs observed in HGA were hyper-methylated (76.0%, 660/868) (Figure 1G, Table S4).
 In addition, there were limited overlaps between genes with DMRs in LGA compared to normal tissues and those compared to HGA, suggesting different epigenetic process(Figure 1H) [24].

 Nervous system processes were associated with adenoma development